 This course will provide an introduction on how to read, analyze, and interpret Spanish-American literature from its origin to the present.
 The course will be considered a survey literature course, where all genres, literary movements, and major authors will be recognized and examined.
 Prerequisite: SPA 310 Composition and Conversation or consent.
-Offered fall, odd years.
+Offered occasionally.

-SPA 400 Internship in Spanish
+SPA 400 Internship in Spanish (1-3 Semester Hours)

 Select Spanish or Spanish Education majors may apply to become a teaching assistant for the language lab sections for SPA 101 Elementary Spanish I and SPA 102 Elementary Spanish II.
 Internship includes weekly lab sessions and frequent meetings with coordinating Spanish faculty, as well as additional responsibilities.
+The out-of-classroom coursework must involve a minimum of 50 contact hours of educational activity for each semester hour of credit to be awarded.
 Prerequisites: SPA 310 Composition and Conversation, application process, and consent.